 Scope and Contents

-The Centro Asturiano de Tampa Collection consists of club and hospital records, meeting minutes, photographs, ephemera, zarzuelas, playbills, financial records, memorias, sheet music, and cemetery records.
-Included in the ephemera, are flags, trophies, printing plates, and various artifacts related to the club.
+The Centro Asturiano de Tampa Collection consists of club and hospital records, meeting minutes, photographs, ephemera, zarzuelas, playbills, financial records, memorias, and cemetery records.
+Artifacts include flags, trophies, printing plates, and various other items related to the club.

 - Created: 1902-2007

 - Other: Majority of material found in 1902-1987

 Conditions Governing Use